CenturyLinkCloud/PublicKB/General/Container Services/creating-a-docker-swarm-in-clc.md

 This shows various information including the status of each node and which manager has been elected the leader.

 ### What's Next?
-Now you have a working Docker swarm running on the CenturyLink Cloud you are ready to start managing and deploying services to the swarm.
+Now you have a working Docker swarm running on the Lumen Cloud you are ready to start managing and deploying services to the swarm.
 It's recommended that you follow the swarm mode tutorial from this starting point: https://docs.docker.com/engine/swarm/manage-nodes/